Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions: Theoretical analysis from quantum kinetic theories

 and

-is the distribution function with $T$ local temperature, and $\mu_{\pm}$ chemical potentials for right or left-handed fermions, respectively.
-In general, $f_{\lambda}$ should incorporate non-equilibrium corrections depending on interaction to satisfy the kinetic equation near local equilibrium, while the corrections are expected to be higher orders in the gradient expansion and omitted here for simplicity \cite{Hidaka:2017auj,Hidaka:2018ekt}.
-Here, electromagnetic fields are defined in the fluid-rest frame,
+is the distribution function with $T$ the local temperature, and $\mu_{\pm}$ the chemical potentials for right- or left-handed fermions, respectively.
+When evaluating the current by integrating $\mathcal{J}_{\lambda}^{\mu}(p,X)$ over $p$, we may rewrite the last term in Eq.~(\ref{eq:J_01}) as

+by dropping the surface term.
+The rewritten form allows us to properly introduce the axial-charge current density in phase space through Eq.~(\ref{J5_density_def}).
+In general, $f_{\lambda}$ should incorporate non-equilibrium corrections depending on interaction to satisfy the kinetic equation near local equilibrium, while the corrections are expected to be higher order in the gradient expansion and are omitted here for simplicity \cite{Hidaka:2017auj,Hidaka:2018ekt}.
+Here, electromagnetic fields are defined in the fluid rest frame,

 We also decompose the derivative of $u_{\nu}$ as

 where

 is the projector,